ymtszw/hipchat_elixir/README.md

 # Code generation

-Generating codes from [ymtszw/hipchat_swagger](https://github.com/ymtszw/hipchat_swagger), with below rules:
+This library codes are generated from [ymtszw/hipchat_swagger](https://github.com/ymtszw/hipchat_swagger), with below rules:

 - Treat each API's:
     - `summary` as identifiers (i.e. source of function names), with lower-casing and underscoring.